 Daniel Whitaker, Interim Director, Division of Health Promotion and Behavior

-Baggett, Barger, Casanova, Chowell, Crimmins, Dai (joint faculty), Dube, Eriksen, Fang, Fuller, Graybill, Greenwald, Hayat, Huang, Huddleston, Il’Yasova, Lai, Luo, Lutzker, Lyn, Magee, Masyn, Mobley, Okosun, Owen-Smith, Parker, Popova, Pratt, Ramsey-White, Roach (joint faculty), Roblin, Rothenberg, Salazar, Self-Brown, Shalat, Shanley-Chatham, Smith, Spears, Stauber, Sterling, Steward, Strasser, Swahn, Watson-Wright, Weaver, Whitaker, and Wilkin (joint faculty).
+Beamer-Crawford, Casanova, Chaffin, Chowell-Puente, Crimmins, Dai (joint faculty), Dube, Edwards-Gaura, Eriksen, Fuller, Graybill, Greenwald, Hayat, Huddleston, Il’Yasova, Lai, Luo, Lutzker, Lyn, Magee, Majestic, Masyn, Mobley, Okosun, Owen-Smith, Parker, Pratt, Ramsey-White, Roach (joint faculty), Roblin, Rothenberg, Salazar, Self-Brown, Shanley-Chatham, Smith, Stauber, Sterling, Steward, Strasser, Swahn, Weaver, Whitaker, Wright (joint faculty), and Zubler.

-The School of Public Health’s (SPH) Master of Public Health (MPH) program has been accredited by the Council on Education for Public Health (CEPH) since 2007, and was re-accredited in 2012 for a seven year period (2012-2019).
-In June 2013, CEPH accepted Georgia State University’s initial application to transition from an accredited program in public health to an accredited school of public health.
-The then Institute of Public Health was immediately renamed the School of Public Health and embarked on a three year accreditation process.
-In July 2015 and on schedule, CEPH accepted the SPH’s preliminary accreditation self-study, and the School was deemed eligible for a final accreditation site visit completed in December 2015.
-A final decision on Georgia State University’s transition from accredited program in public health to accredited school on public health could arrive as early as July 2016.
-CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and public health programs outside schools of public health.
+The School of Public Health’s (SPH) Master of Public Health program was re-accredited by the Council on Education for Public Health (CEPH) in 2012 for a seven year period (2012-2019).
+In 2013, CEPH accepted Georgia State University’s application for the program to transition to a School of Public Health.
+The SPH is currently engaged in the review process to finalize its change in category of accreditation.
+The Council on Education for Public Health (CEPH) is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and public health programs outside schools of public health.

 8000.20 Mission, Philosophy, Values and Goals